Commissioning social value - FAQs

 Have a look at our overview for commissioners and contracts staff.

 What can I do as a business, community or other organisation?

-- Read the Social Value Commissioning and Procurement Framework and take a look at this presentation to understand how your organisation can contribute
+- Read the Social Value Framework and take a look at our presentation to understand how your organisation can contribute

 - Speak to us / share – we’re still learning as well!